AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/faq.md

 ## What is the latency between when a hit is collected by Adobe and when it appears in Livestream?

-Latency for Livestream data will typically range between 20 seconds and 5 minutes on a regular cadence, pending dependencies.
-Livestream data can be impacted by factors, including:
+Latency for Livestream data typically ranges between 20 seconds and 5 minutes.
+This time range is not a guarantee or a service-level agreement.
+Several factors can increase this time range, including:

-*	When the report suite is configured with A4T, the time range typically increases by 10 minutes, because Livestream is dependent upon upstream processing.
+*	Report suites configured for A4T increase latency by about 10 minutes.
+Livestream data must wait for the A4T collection pipeline to finish.
-*	In other rare cases where collection and/or processing takes longer than normal upstream, this also impacts the processing for Livestream.
+*	In other rare cases where collection or processing is delayed upstream.

 You can find other contributors to latency before data is streamed by Livestream, under [Data availability and latency in Adobe Analytics](https://experienceleague.adobe.com/en/docs/analytics/technotes/latency).